Read about the risk factors for non-Hodgkin lymphoma (NHL).

 Age and gender

-Although non Hodgkin lymphoma can happen at any age, around 6 in 10 of all cases (60%) are diagnosed in people aged 65 and over.
+Although NHL can happen at any age, just over a third (35%) of people diagnosed with NHL are aged 75 and over.
 Overall, NHL is slightly more common in men than in women.

 Weakened immune system